Can you claim disability benefits if you have diabetes?

 Prescriptions

-If you take insulin or other medication to control diabetes, you’re eligible for an exemption certificate to pay for your prescriptions.
+If you take insulin or other medicines to control diabetes, you’re eligible for an exemption certificate to pay for your prescriptions.

-People in Wales, Scotland and Northern Ireland receive free prescriptions no matter how their condition is treated, but those in England who manage it through diet may not always be eligible.
+People in Wales, Scotland and Northern Ireland receive free prescriptions no matter how their condition is treated.
+However, those in England who manage it through diet may not always be eligible.

-If you don't use insulin or medicine to manage your condition, you may be free for NHS prescriptions if you meet these criteria:
+If you don't use insulin or medicine to manage your condition, you may be eligible for free NHS prescriptions if you meet these criteria:

-You may be able to pay less for your prescriptions if you buy a prescription prepayment certificate, which covers your prescriptions for a set price.
+You may be able to pay less for your prescriptions if you buy a prescription prepayment certificate.
+This covers your prescriptions for a set price.

-To apply for the exemption certificate, you’ll need an FP92A form from your doctor, and get them to sign it - you can get at one of your check-ups.
+To apply for the exemption certificate, you’ll need an FP92A form from your doctor, and get them to sign it.
+You can ask for one at your next check-up.
 The Medical Exemption Certificate lasts five years and you’ll receive reminders to renew it.

 Personal Independence Payment (PIP)

-Personal Independence Payment (PIP) is gradually replacing the Disability Living Allowance (DLA) for people aged 16 to 64, for daily living and mobility benefits.
+Personal Independence Payment (PIP) is gradually replacing the Disability Living Allowance (DLA) for people between 16 and state pension age, for daily living and mobility benefits.
 Needs are assessed on a points basis and the tier of benefit you receive dictates how much benefit or care you receive.

 Parents of children with diabetes who are under 16 may still be entitled to DLA.
 DLA may be available if your child needs more care and assistance than other children their age.